Dutch Sheets

-Dutch Sheets (born William Dutch Sheets in 1954) is an American author and pastor.
-Sheets has written over 20 books.
+William Dutch Sheets (born March 10, 1954) is an American author and pastor affiliated with the New Apostolic Reformation movement who has written 23 books.

 Early life

-Sheets was born in Ohio; his father was a Nazarene Evangelist and Pastor.
-Sheets and his father co-authored the book, The Gold That Washed Ashore in 2007.
-Sheets grew up in Middletown, Ohio.
-Sheets began his undergraduate studies at Miami University of Ohio before transferring to Christ for the Nations Institute in Dallas, Texas.
+Sheets was born in Ohio; his father was a Nazarene Evangelist and pastor.
+They cowrote the book, The Gold That Washed Ashore in 2007.
+He grew up in Middletown, Ohio, and began his undergraduate studies at Miami University of Ohio before transferring to Christ for the Nations Institute in Dallas, Texas.
 He graduated with a degree in Biblical Studies in 1978.

 Career

-In 1979, Sheets became the Worship Leader and Student Ministry Director at Christ for the Nations Institute where he was a student.
-In 1983, Sheets began teaching at The Living Word Bible College in Middletown, Ohio, which he did until 1986.
-He was an adjunct Professor at Christian Life School of Theology in Dallas, Texas from 1986 until 1999, as well as Christ for the Nations Institute, his alma mater.
+In 1979, Sheets became the worship leader and Student Ministry Director at Christ for the Nations Institute, where he was a student.
+In 1983, he began teaching at The Living Word Bible College in Middletown, Ohio, until 1986.
+He was an adjunct professor at Christian Life School of Theology in Dallas, Texas, from 1986 until 1999, as well as at Christ for the Nations Institute, his alma mater.

 In 1991, Sheets founded Freedom Church in Colorado Springs, Colorado.
-He was the Lead Pastor until 2010, when he stepped down from his role to dedicate more time to writing and speaking.
-In 1995, Sheets was awarded an honorary Doctor of Divinity by Christian Life School of Theology in Columbus, Georgia.
-In 1997, Sheets founded Dutch Sheets Ministries, where he is the acting CEO/President.
-Sheets is known for his apostolic and prophetic teaching style.
-In 2012, Sheets returned to Christ For the Nations Institute as the Executive Director, where he served for two years.
+He was the lead pastor until 2010, when he stepped down from his role to dedicate more time to writing and speaking.
+In 1995, he was awarded an honorary Doctor of Divinity by Christian Life School of Theology in Columbus, Georgia.
+In 1997, he founded Dutch Sheets Ministries, where he is the acting CEO and president.
+In 2012, he returned to Christ For the Nations Institute as the executive director, where he served for two years.

-Sheets was bestowed a Kentucky Colonel by Commonwealth of Kentucky twice.
+Sheets was named a Kentucky colonel by Commonwealth of Kentucky twice.
 He was first presented with the title by Governor Ernie Fletcher in April 2004 and later by Governor Steven Beshear in February 2011.
-Arkansas Governor Asa Hutchinson appointed Sheets as Arkansas Traveler in February 2021.
+Arkansas governor Asa Hutchinson named him an Arkansas Traveler in February 2021.

 Sheets published his first book, Intercessory Prayer, in 1996.
-Intercession or intercessory prayer is the act of praying on behalf of oneself or others.
-Sheets has authored 23 books (including 3 as co-author), mostly focused on prayer and biblical teaching.
+He followed this with 22 more (three as co-writer), primarily focused on prayer and Christian biblical teachings.

-In 2015, Sheets released a daily prayer app called GiveHim15 where he encourages Christians around the globe to unite in prayer for 15 minutes each day.
+In 2015, Sheets released a daily prayer app called GiveHim15 whereby he encourages Christians around the globe to unite in prayer for 15 minutes each day.

+Sheets is affiliated with C. Peter Wagner's New Apostolic Reformation movement and a member of Wagner's Apostolic Council of Prophetic Elders, along with other apostles including Mike Bickle, Cindy Jacobs, James Goll, and Chuck Pierce.

 Personal life

-Sheets married his wife Ceci in 1977.
-Together they have two children.
-Ceci is the acting COO of Dutch Sheets Ministries.
+Sheets married Ceci in 1977 and had two children.
+She is the acting COO of Dutch Sheets Ministries.